Old Parliament House, Canberra: Chambers

 The chambers of the Senate and House of Representatives are large internal spaces, with ceilings considerably higher than that of King's Hall.
-Both chambers are the same size, despite the requirement of section 24 of the Australian Constitution that the House of Representatives should have, as nearly as practicable, twice the number of members as the Senate.
+Both chambers are the same size, even though the House of Representatives has twice as many members as compared to the Senate.
 Both are lined with timber panelling, again representative of Murdoch's simplified classical style, with furnishings in a similar style.
 The timber used in the wall panelling, the desks, seats and tables is all Australian black bean wood and Tasmanian blackwood.
 The hand-woven carpets in each chamber have a pattern of eucalyptus leaves and wattle blossom.

 The Senate is characterised by the predominance of the colour red, in both the carpet and the red leather of the seating and desks.
 This reflects its role as the upper house and as a deliberative house like the House of Lords at Westminster.
 The seating is in a horse-shoe pattern, around a central table.
 Each senator had a seat and a desk, including those sitting on the front benches (i.e., ministers).
 At the end of the table is a desk for the clerks and behind them a large chair for the president.
 Behind it are two thrones, to be used by the monarch and consort or, in their stead, the Governor-General and spouse, at official occasions such as the State Opening of Parliament.
 The furnishings conform to Murdoch's simplified classical style.

 The walls of the Senate chamber are lined with blackbean timber (which is also used for the furnishings) and above this are located galleries on each side.
 The gallery above the throne was reserved for the press, with others used by the guests of senators, members of the House of Representatives and the general public.